ActianCorp/Vector-Docker/README.md

 This Dockerfile will build a Docker image from a supplied version of Actian Vector.

-Get a saveset *.tgz file of your licensed Vector, then create a work folder, and copy the .tgz file into that location.
+Download a saveset *.tgz file of your licensed Vector.

-Next, get a copy of this Dockerfile and README from Github and copy those into the same location.
+Clone this "git" repository from Github and copy the Vector tarball into the same directory as the Dockerfile.

-If you haven't already done so, download and install Docker and Kitematic (optional, but quite handy if you don't want to just use Docker from the command line, especially for Windows users).
+If you haven't already done so, download and install Docker.

 From a command prompt in this folder (e.g. Shift-Right click the folder name in Windows and select 'Command Prompt Here'), run the following command: